 On discharge, parent/carers should be provided with the following:

-If there is a significant delay accessing clinic appointments with specialty teams, a 1-month trial of strict dairy free diet can be performed while waiting, in children over 12 months of age.
-This is to evaluate for cow’s milk protein intolerance as a cause for persistent or medication-resistant constipation.
-This diet requires calcium supplementation and two protein containing meals daily.
-It should be supervised by a dietician or general practitioner to ensure nutritional safety.
-A bowel diary should be kept before, during and after the diet to objectively document response.
+Persistent or medication-resistant constipation can occur as a result of cow’s milk protein intolerance.
+Consider a one-month trial of strict dairy free diet in children over 12 months of age while awaiting a specialist appointment.
+This diet requires calcium supplementation and two protein containing meals daily and should be supervised by a dietician or GP to ensure nutritional safety.
+A bowel diary of before, during and after the diet is recommended to objectively document the response.